 Due to the leading term in the asymptotic representation, at large values of |z| (except the vicinity of the real axis), both functions $F_3(z)$ and $F_1(z)$ behave similar to the function $z \mapsto 1/z$.

-Although the in the series (24), the arbitrary number of terms seem to be calculable, we pre sent no rigorous proof of the existence of the solution; the only computational evidence.
+Although the series (24) seem to be calculable to an arbitrary number of terms, we present no rigorous proof of the existence of the solution; there is only computational evidence.

 4. Numerics and behavior of the two super-logarithms